Sandeep-Bansal1/User-Engagement/README.md

 - The Data Dictionary below will help you become familiar with each column and what each of them represent.
 ![Data Dictionary](https://github.com/Sandeep-Bansal1/User-Engagement/blob/main/DataDictionary/DataDictionary.png?raw=true)

-## Proposed Methodology </b>
-- Since our dataset includes a binary target column called **`Reached_Bottom_of_Article`**, which indicates whether a user scrolled to the end of a news article, we will apply several classification machine learning models to predict this behavior.
-The models we plan to use include **Logistic Regression**, **Random Forest**, **XGBoost**, and **Gradient Boosting**.
-These algorithms are well-suited for binary classification problems, where the goal is to determine the likelihood that a user fully engages with an article.
-By comparing the performance of these models, we aim to identify the most effective approach for predicting user engagement with news content.

 ## Exploratory Data Analysis </b>
 ![Year-over-Year Growth](https://github.com/Sandeep-Bansal1/User-Engagement/blob/main/Images/YOY.png?raw=true)